Skip to content

 //...

-Adding services, twig templates, routes, theme, etc
+Adding services, Twig templates, routes, and themes

 To mark your bundle as a theme, it's enough to implement the Shopware\Core\Framework\ThemeInterface interface in your bundle class.
 This will automatically register your bundle as a theme and make it available in the Shopware administration.
 You can also add a theme.json file to define the theme configuration like described here.